lopezdsr/sql-query/sqlref/sql_reference.template.md

 If the pattern expression is not found, the result is false.
 If the value of any of the arguments is null, the result of the RLIKE predicate is unknown.
 If `NOT` is specified, the result is reversed.

-The regular expression pattern must be a Java regular expression as defined by Java class `java.util.regex.Pattern`.
+The regular expression pattern must be a Java™ regular expression as defined by Java class `java.util.regex.Pattern`.
 Meta characters that start with a `\` must be escaped for the regular expression to work, for example, use `\\d` instead of `\d` in a pattern string to represent a digit.
 For more information, such as supported meta characters and predefined character classes, see the latest Java documentation.